How to Compress Images to a Specific File Size

 WordPress Media2-10MB< 500KB

-All processing happens in your browser — your images stay private.
+All processing happens in your browser, so your images stay private.